- Visual and functional redesign of the segment builder

 - SegmentA grouping of audience members selected by unique or shared identifiers.
 Multiple identifiers can be combined within a segment.

-- TagMetadata that can be associated with a channel or a named user for targeting.
+- TagMetadata that you can associate with channels or named users for audience segmentation.
 Tags are generally descriptive terms indicating user preferences or other categorizations, e.g.,

 weather_alerts_los_angeles.
 Tags are case-sensitive.

-Device PropertiesTags that represent the properties of a device, such as language and time zone settings, OS and browser versions, and notification opt-in status.
-Device property tags are stored automatically and can be used to target your audience. , including Sender IDsThe alphanumeric code that your SMS messages come from — like a phone number or name.
-Your audience subscribes to each individual sender ID they want to receive messages from. , will be available when the redesigned builder is made generally available and we retire the legacy builder.
+Device PropertiesMetadata representing the default attributes and property tags of a device, such as language and time zone settings, OS and browser versions, and notification opt-in status.
+Device properties are used for audience segmentation.
+The data used for the tags and attributes is collected automatically from the Airship SDKs, and are updated daily. , including Sender IDsThe alphanumeric code that your audience will see when they receive messages from you; it is essentially the phone number or name that your SMS messages come from.
+Members of your audience subscribe (opt in) to each individual sender ID they want to receive messages from. , will be available when the redesigned builder is made generally available and we retire the legacy builder.

 Follow the tutorial: Segment Builder (Early access).